P-p-H-d/c-stl-comparison/README.md

 * hard to debug for user,
 * type unsafe.

+> Note: See synthesis for mixing macros with typed handles and void * elements and creating hybrid solutions.

 ## macro: Everything is a macro

 Macros are expanded in the user code and used to access structures in a generic way (using known named fields of a structure — typically size, capacity, etc.).
 The macro is fully always expanded in the user code.
 From a user point of view, this can create subtle bugs in the use of the library (as everything is done through macro expansion in the user defined code) and hard to understand warnings.
 This can be mitigated using proper macros expansion and type checking, but it increases the complexity of the solution.
 This can generates fully efficient code.
 From a library developer point of view, this can be quite limiting in what you can offer.

+This technique can also enforce the type consistency by encoding the type in the macro name or by using typeof/_Generic internally to check for the right types.

+A key macro pitfall is evaluating arguments multiple times, and a good library should prevent misuse of this if possible.

 Pros: